Israel – Palestine Conflict: History, Timeline, Cause and Everything to Know

 Why the US involves in the conflict?

-As the Cold War dragged on, the US came to view Israel as a key buffer against Soviet influence in the Middle East and supported it accordingly.
-The American-Israeli alliance didn’t really cement until around 1973 when American aid helped save Israel from a surprise Arab invasion, said PBS.
+As the Cold War dragged on, the US began to support Israel because it saw it as a crucial barrier against Soviet influence in the Middle East.
+According to PBS, it wasn't until around 1973 when American assistance helped save Israel from a surprise Arab invasion that the American-Israeli alliance really came into its own.